Topics on this page

-Alimony is a periodic payment by one former spouse to the other.
-The purpose of alimony is to provide an opportunity for the recipient spouse to become self-supporting.
+Alimony is a periodic payment from one former spouse to the other.
+Alimony's purpose is to provide an opportunity for the recipient spouse to become self-supporting.
 If alimony is awarded, it is usually “rehabilitative alimony” for a certain period of time to allow a dependent spouse to become self-supporting.

-Read the law: Md Code, Family Law, Title 11 Alimony
+Read the Law: Md.
+Code, Family Law Title 11

-If you signed an agreement about alimony, the court is likely to be "bound" by that agreement.
-This means that the court will not be able to change the agreement as part of your divorce.
+If you signed an agreement about alimony, the court will likely be bound by that agreement.
+This means that the court cannot change the agreement as part of your divorce.
 An agreement between spouses can be broader than what the court might decide if asked to award alimony on its own.
-For example, the court will only award a periodic monetary payment, however an agreement may cover payment of a mortgage or other type of support.
+For example, the court will only award a periodic monetary payment.
+However, an agreement between the divorcing spouses may cover payment of a mortgage or other type of support.